 Indoor vs. Outdoor: I think this question comes from the fact that pickleball balls are sold for either indoor or outdoor play.
 You do not need to consider this – paddles are not specific to either.
 However, you definitely should consider the surface you are playing on when selecting a good pair of pickleball shoes!

 Where to buy:

-Amazon also sells a wide selection of paddles from almost all the major pickleball equipment maker.
+Amazon also sells a wide selection of paddles from almost all the major pickleball equipment makers.

 Selecting a new pickleball can be confusing, especially with all the options that have flooded the market and the new technology and features that are constantly being introduced.
 To simplify, here are a few basic take-aways:

-- First decide that weight suits you.
-If you have any injuries to wrist, elbow or shoulders or “Tennis Elbow” buy a medium weight pickleball paddle.
+- First, decide that weight suits you.
+If you have any injuries to the wrist, elbow or shoulders or “Tennis Elbow” buy a medium weight pickleball paddle.

 - If your budget allows: avoid wooden paddles and start with a mid-level composite or graphite paddle.

 - Pick the right grip size.
 Use one (or both of the methods above) to confirm your correct size.
 When in doubt buy one size smaller and build up grip if needed.